The Bridge at Dead Man’s Curve on Clinton Road

 It should be noted that there is more than one bridge located on Clinton Road, and nobody really knows for sure which one the Ghost Boy supposedly hangs out beneath.
 A second bridge is located several miles to the south of Dead Man’s Curve, just above the old stone iron furnace.
-This bridge stradles a stoney cleft through which a waterfall crashes mightily.
-If the Ghost Boy’s spirit haunts this bridge then his trip up to return thrown coins would certainly be a much more challenging task––if he was alive, that is.
+This bridge straddles a stony cleft through which a waterfall crashes mightily.
+If the Ghost Boy’s spirit haunts this bridge then his trip up to return thrown coins would certainly be a much more challenging task—if he was alive, that is.

-Although he is the most talked about apparition to haunt Clinton Road, he is by no means the soul spirit to spook this street.
+Although he is the most talked about apparition to haunt Clinton Road, he is by no means the sole spirit to spook this street.

 Ghost Boy Pushes You in the Lake

 I went up to Clinton Road with two friends of mine.
 The really weird legend is that of the little boy.
 The story I heard was that a little boy was hit by a car and killed on the bridge when he went to pick up a quarter he saw on the ground.
 The legend is that if you get out of your car and stand on the bridge you will see a quarter drop, and if you bend down to pick it up the little boy will push you into the lake to save you from being hit by the car. –Anonymous

 The Clinton Ghost Kid Doesn’t Want Your Quarters